Explore Cognitive Defusion: untangle thoughts & emotions

-Tools for your toolkit: cognitive defusion or thought defusion
+Acceptance and Commitment Therapy (ACT) tools: cognitive defusion or thought defusion

-Today, I want to talk about 'cognitive defusion' or 'thought defusion.'
-This powerful tool can support us to untangle our thoughts and emotions, which can lead to increased resilience and self-awareness.
-As a counsellor and therapist, it’s really important to me that I empower my clients with practical tools that they can use in their daily lives.
+If you’re new here I’m Laura, a counsellor, nature therapist, somatic therapist and meditation teacher.
+My offerings are all about supporting you to connect with yourself and the world around you.
+As therapist, it’s really important to me that I empower my clients with practical tools that they can use in their daily lives.
 Many of us who embark on any kind of healing journey will know the powerful impact counselling and therapy can have on us.
 It’s not just about the one hour, once a week, that you spend in the therapy room though.
-A huge part of my approach as a counsellor is supporting you with tools and resources that you can access outside of the therapy room and integrate into your life.
+A huge part of my approach as a counsellor is exploring tools and resources that we can access outside of the therapy room and integrate into our lives.

 So many of us struggle with getting stuck in our thought patterns.This can impact everything from how we feel about ourselves to our relationships.
 Trying to ignore or disconnect from those thoughts can feel exhausting.

-In Acceptance and Commitment Therapy (ACT), instead of trying to fight or change our thoughts we focus on changing the way we relate to them.This might sound famiar to anyone who’s practiced mindfulness meditation or forms of Buddhist meditation such as Vipassana.
+In Acceptance and Commitment Therapy (ACT), instead of trying to fight or change our thoughts we focus on changing the way we relate to them.This might sound familiar to anyone who’s practiced mindfulness meditation or forms of Buddhist meditation such as Vipassana.
 ACT is rooted in Mindfulness, which in turn has its roots in Buddhist meditation practices so it’s not a surprise that, as a meditation teacher, I really connect with ACT and its principles.
 Meditation practices teach us to observe whatever arises without judgement.
 If we can observe our thoughts without thinking they’re good or bad we can create the space and energy to respond differently to our usual patterns.

 Thought defusion: when we distance ourselves from our thoughts and emotions we create space to have more perspective

-Cognitive defusion or thought defusion is based on the idea that when we distance ourselves from our thoughts and emotions we can find the space to have more perspective on our experience.
-We can understand how this works by thinking about going to the cinema to watch a film.
+We can understand how ACT thought defusion works by thinking about going to the cinema to watch a film.
 If you decide to watch the film standing with your head pressed to the screen you’ll find the visuals impossible to make sense of and the sound will probably be pretty loud and overwhelming.
 If you move to the back of the cinema not only can you see the whole screen and experience the sound at a less overwhelming volume, you get to observe the whole room too.
 You have the space to experience the film and the room from a different, much less overwhelming perspective.

 Becoming ‘fused’ with our thoughts and feelings means believing the literal content of them